 “It’s A Mad, Mad, Mad, Mad World” from It’s a Mad, Mad, Mad, Mad World

-Dispatches from the Asylum also covers a variety of modern day absurdities, along with the occasional historical piece, dispatches of fiction, music and other topics that interest those residing at the Asylum.
+Dispatches from the Asylum also covers a variety of modern day absurdities, along with the occasional historical piece, dispatches of fiction, music, interviews and other topics that interest those residing at the Asylum.

 Henry, our Editor-in-Chief, is a Lab mix, 10 months old, who is the day-time ruler of the Asylum and by night, lover of lounging around.
 Residents/writers at the Asylum enjoy classical and jazz music, movies from the Golden Age of Hollywood, good vodka, European and Russian History, natural healing remedies, cooking, reading, good writing and above all else, dogs.